Every Victim Every Time

 Navarro is the Program Supervisor V over the Texas Crime Victim Clearinghouse (TxCVC) within the Texas Department of Criminal Justice Victim Services Division.
 Ms. Navarro has a Bachelor of Business Administration degree in Management and Marketing from the University of Texas at Brownsville.
 Ms. Navarro supervises Regional Victim Services Coordinators located throughout the state of Texas who provide direct services to crime victims and who provide training to professionals who routinely work with crime victims.
 She also supervises all TxCVC publications, Victim Impact Statement statistics, and the Texas Victim Assistance Training (TVAT) team who are responsible for developing and enhancing the TVAT Academy, TVAT Online, webinars, and other trainings.

 Brian has been an Assistant District Attorney with the Brazos County District Attorney’s Office since 2007.
 Before he came to Bryan, Texas, he was an ADA with the Potter County District Attorney’s Office.
-Over his 19 years as a prosecutor, Brian has tried all levels of felony and misdemeanor crimes with over 100 felony jury trials, including Capital Murder, Murder, Continuous Sexual Abuse, Aggravated Sexual Assault, Sexual Assault and Robbery.
+Over his 20 years as a prosecutor, Brian has tried all levels of felony and misdemeanor crimes with over 100 felony jury trials, including Capital Murder, Murder, Continuous Sexual Abuse, Aggravated Sexual Assault, Sexual Assault and Robbery.
 He is currently a Trial Chief for the Intake Division, making charging decisions for the office and presenting cases to the grand jury as well as supervising trial attorneys, support staff and investigators.
 Brian trains law enforcement throughout the State on various courses including courtroom testimony, Code and Criminal Procedure as well as search and seizure.
 Brian is a graduate of Texas Tech University School of Law.

 Paul is the Managing Partner at Beyond IT, where he assists with the management of the firm’s technical operations in areas of digital forensics, electronic discovery, and incident response.
 In addition to supervising forensic examiners in the performance of their duties, he maintains an active case load and conduct digital forensic investigations for civil litigation, criminal matters, internal investigations, and incident response efforts.
 Prior to entering the private sector as a consultant, Paul gained invaluable experience and training as a law enforcement officer, where he received certification as a Computer Forensic Examiner.
 Over the course of his career, he has conducted, assisted, or supervised over 1000 forensic exams for local, state, and federal law enforcement agencies as well as law firms, corporations, and private individuals.
 His law enforcement background includes specialized assignments in Financial Crimes Investigation, Crime Scene, Computer Forensics, and Counterterrorism.
 Paul spent the last five years of his law enforcement career on assignment with the FBI working National Security matters and held a TS/SCI security clearance.
 He has worked on several high profile engagements including cases dealing with Intellectual Properties, Trade Secrets, Bankruptcy, Embezzlement, Fraud, Commercial Litigation, Family Law, and Criminal matters.
 His work requires him to identify, preserve, analyze, and document electronically stored information (ESI) from computers, servers, mobile devices, VOIP systems, and many other sources of ESI for the purposes of evidentiary or root cause analysis.
 Paul has been recognized and testified as a forensic expert in legal proceedings pending in both State and Federal courts.

 Gary is the award-winning author of seven books, including the bestsellers Shattered: Surviving the Loss of a Child, Please Be Patient I'm Grieving, and Heartbroken: Healing from the Loss of a Spouse.
 His latest book is Teen Grief: Caring for the Grieving Teenage Heart (2017).
 Gary’s books have been recognized as Finalists for five national awards and he has more than 500 articles to his credit.
 A former pastor and missionary, Gary is a popular speaker at a wide variety of venues, known for his creative style and sense of humor.
 Coming from a background of heavy loss and sexual abuse, he is committed to helping hurting people heal and grow.
 He currently serves as a chaplain and grief counselor with Hospice Brazos Valley in Bryan, Texas.
-Gary has seven adopted children and loves being a husband and father.
-He likes corny jokes, hockey, and cool Hawaiian shirts.

 Dr. Scott was a police sergeant and instructor with the Longview Police Department from 2003-2015.
 During his career he has worked as an academy instructor for the department and East Texas Police Academy (ETPA) in Kilgore, Texas instructing investigations pertaining to child abuse, family violence, and sexual assault.
 Prior to promoting, he was a member of the department’s Special Weapons and Tactics (SWAT) team and later the hostage negotiations team.
 In 2008, he promoted to the rank of sergeant with the department and eventually was transferred to the Criminal Investigations Division of the police department.
 In 2015, Dr. Scott accepted a tenured track position with the University of Texas at Tyler in the Department of Social Sciences.
 He continues to serve as a reserve peace officer and consultant in law enforcement for the City of Gladewater, Texas.
 Dr. Scott holds a Ph.D. in Public Affairs from the University of Texas at Dallas in Richardson, Texas.
 He also holds three master’s degrees in Business Administration, Criminal Justice, and Public Administration from the University of Texas at Tyler in Tyler, Texas.
 He also earned professional training credentials from Bill Blackwood Institute of Texas Leadership Command College (LEMIT), the F.B.I.
 Law Enforcement Executive Development Association (LEEDA), the Texas Commission on Law Enforcement (TCOLE), and the Training and Research Institute for Professional Law Enforcement (TRIPLE).
 He is a certified TCOLE advanced and basic instructor for the State, a Sexual Assault Family Violence Investigators Course (SAFVIC) instructor, and Advanced Child Abuse instructor.
 Dr. Scott is also a Policy Coordinator for the Texas Council on Family Violence (TCFV) working with both the Criminal Justice Division and the Office of the Attorney General on creating and training cities on the Domestic Violence High Risk Team (DVHRT) initiative for the State of Texas.
 He has also served on the TCFV Public Policy Committee for the past three legislative sessions.
 Dr. Scott is an active member with FBI LEEDA, the Texas Police Association, the Texas Association Against Sexual Assault (TAASA), and the Texas Municipal Police Association (TMPA).
 He is currently a board member with the East Texas Woman’s Center and the Family Peace Project in East Texas.
 In 2018, Dr. Scott was appointed to the Texas Police Association’s (TPA) Training Advisory Committee.